clementchen163/Wine-Quality/README.md

 #### I. Small Family Owned Winery
 ---
-A small business like this recieves most of their revenue from individuals willing to pay top dollar for high quality wines.
+A small business like this receives most of their revenue from individuals willing to pay top dollar for high quality wines.
 In order to retain their clientele, this business must make certain that the wines they sell are always of top quality.
-One bad wine could means losing years of future profits.
-A business like this would be interested in a model that has high precision, that is to ensure that of all the wines labeled high quality, an overwheming majority are truely high quality thus minimizing the chance that a loyal customer would recieve a low quality wine.
+One bad wine could mean losing years of future profits.
+A business like this would be interested in a model that has high precision, that is to ensure that of all the wines labeled high quality, an overwhelming majority are truly high quality thus minimizing the chance that a loyal customer would receive a low quality wine.

 #### II.
 Large Corporation Winery
 ---
 A large winery would supply wines in boxes of 6 to retailers such as Costco or Walmart.
 As such, they are okay if not all the wines in the boxes are of the highest quality, from internal focus group tests, they have found out that consumers buying wine in bulk are okay with some of the wines being of lower quality because of the already cheap prices.
 In order to not waste lower quality wines, they purposely package some lower quality wines with higher quality wines instead of getting rid of all low quality inventory.
-A business like this would be okay with a model that has lower precision, that is to ensure that of all the wines labeled high quality, a moderate fraction are truely high quality allowing less production loss due to rejected products.
+A business like this would be okay with a model that has lower precision, that is to ensure that of all the wines labeled high quality, a moderate fraction are truly high quality allowing less production loss due to rejected products.

 ## 0. Data
 ---